 Timing: When data can be added to CSRs and certificates

 When Puppet agent starts the process of requesting a catalog, it checks whether it has a valid signed certificate.
-If it does not, it generates a key pair, crafts a CSR, and submits it to the certificate authority (CA) Puppet master.
-For detailed information, see agent/master HTTPS traffic.
+If it does not, it generates a key pair, crafts a CSR, and submits it to the certificate authority (CA) Puppet Server.
+For detailed information, see agent/server HTTPS traffic.

 For practical purposes, a certificate is locked and immutable as soon as it is signed.
 For data to persist in the certificate, it has to be added to the CSR before the CA signs the certificate.

 This means any desired extra data must be present before Puppet agent attempts to request its catalog for the first time.